DivinerX/dyphira-chain/README.md

 2. **Database Lock**: Ensure only one node per database file
 3. **Network Connectivity**: Check firewall settings and peer addresses
 4. **Committee Size**: Small networks will have smaller committees
+5. **Cryptographic Errors**: Ensure all dependencies are properly installed

 ### Log Analysis